johnson-cooper/YGO-NEXUS-REVIVAL/boosters/README.md

 for users without python, download the zip in this repository, and open !pack-editor.bat to run with embeddable python.

+to prevent crashing the rom, make sure to replace only pack id.

 ## Button Overview and Order

 The editor operates in a sequential process.
 Each button corresponds to a step in the editing and patching workflow.
 Below is an explanation of each button and its function: